Hits Radio South Wales: Hits Radio rebrand

 In January 2024, The Wave moved from its former Gowerton studios to a new base in the Llansamlet area of Swansea.
 Later that month, station owners Bauer announced The Wave would be rebranded as Hits Radio from 17 April 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.
 The local breakfast show that was retained, along with local news and traffic bulletins, with the station rebranded Hits Radio South Wales.

 On 20 March 2025, Bauer announced it would end its local Hits Radio breakfast show to be replaced by a new national breakfast show for England and Wales.
 Local news and traffic bulletins were retained but the station's Swansea studios were closed.
 The station's final local programme aired on 6 June 2025.

 Coverage area

-The station's official Ofcom measured coverage area covers Swansea and South West Wales on 96.4 FM, with the signal coming off the transmitters on Kilvey Hill.
+The station's official Ofcom measured coverage area covers Swansea, Neath Port Talbot and South Carmarthenshire on 96.4 FM, with the signal coming off the transmitters on Kilvey Hill.
 Hits Radio also broadcasts on DAB, online and on the station app.